-Downstream: YoY change in real-world outcomes of companies invested in, across impact AuA across a global base of invested assets, market position and know-how to integrate sustainability into retail investment decision-making at huge scale-contributing to the transition to a more sustainable economy-all while continuing to drive down system costs.
+Downstream: YoY change in real-world outcomes of companies invested in, across impact AuA across over GBP 1 trillion of invested assets, market position and know-how to integrate sustainability into retail investment decision-making at huge scale -contributing to the transition to a more sustainable economy - all while continuing to drive down system costs.

-We invested in FNZ in 2018, building off a strong, long-term relationship between the PE team and FNZ's CEO, with the objective of helping FNZ make a step-change in its impact, by reconnecting value with values.
+We invested in FNZ in 2018, building off a strong, longterm relationship between the PE team and FNZ's CEO, with the objective of helping FNZ make a step-change in its impact, by reconnecting value with values.